Dunlop Crybaby Rack Wah

 Figure 1 – Having wax build-up can lead to temporary tinnitus.
 Permanent damage can easily come from excessively loud amplifiers.

-Tinnitus can come from a few sources, such as wax buildup or a bad sinus infection.
+Tinnitus is the ringing, whistling and hissing in the ears, often after being subjected to excessive volume.
+It can come from a few other sources, such as wax buildup or a bad sinus infection.
 These sources are usually temporary, as they can be fixed.
-Guitar players are at higher risk for permanent tinnitus because o the loud noises that guitarists are exposed to.
-Playing on high volumes can very well damage ears after every session- and eventually cause permanent damage.
+Guitar players are at higher risk for permanent tinnitus because of the loud noises that they are exposed to.
+Playing at high volumes can very well damage ears after every session.
+Guitarists standing close to drums, cymbals and amplifiers can cause temporary tinnitus and eventually cause permanent hearing damage.

 In more scientific terms, pain actually starts to begin at 120 decibels.
 A decibel is a unit of measurement for noise- the larger the number, the more risk is taken.
 Out of all the musical instruments, guitars are some of the loudest- with amplifiers very well capable of 120 decibels and over.
 Rock concerts come in at 150 decibels- where tinnitus is almost guaranteed to make a presence, and will surely be noticeable after the concert.